se-edu/se-book/modeling/modelingASolution/intermediate/text.md

 </box>

-It is now time to explore what happens inside the `Minefield` constructor?
+It is now time to explore what happens inside the `Minefield` constructor.
 One way is to design it as follows.

 <box>